Skip to Main Content

 What to Expect:

-Cycling from the small port of Vela Luka, you enter the countryside quickly and gain elevation for about 6 km (4 miles) after passing the town of Blato.
-Winding through forest and vineyards, you follow rolling terrain through Čara.
-Your steady climb is mixed with some short steep ascents and descents, eventually bringing you to the highest point of the day.
-Riding along the plateau for about 4 km (2.5 miles), you pass through the town of Pupnat, then begin your descent through the village of Žrnovo.
-Here, you may pause to visit its St. Martin’s Church.
-Later, you arrive in the seaside port town of Korčula.
-Your hotel is just outside town.
+Cycling from the small port of Vela Luka, you quickly enter the countryside and begin gaining elevation for approximately 6 km (4 miles) after passing through the town of Blato.
+Winding through forests and vineyards, the route follows rolling terrain through Čara.
+A steady climb, interspersed with short steep ascents and descents, brings you to the highest point of the day.
+From here, ride along a plateau for about 4 km (2.5 miles), passing through the town of Pupnat before beginning your descent through the village of Žrnovo.
+You’ll finish your ride back in Korčula Town at your seaside hotel overlooking the historic center.

 Included Meals: Breakfast

-Your focus today is the spectacular Mljet National Park, comprising all of the northwestern region of Mljet, the southernmost of the larger Adriatic Islands.
-Ancient Greeks called it Melita, meaning “honey,” and still today, its scenic beauty promises a sweet Dalmatian experience.
-Enjoy a scenic ferry ride over, then disembark onto an unspoiled wonderland surrounded by turquoise waters and cloaked in forest and shrub.
-Among its limestone and dolomite ridges, you’ll have opportunities to swim in the refreshing ocean waters, kayak along its shores, and hike around two saltwater lakes.
-You can also cruise across Veliko Jezero, Mljet’s large inland lake, to the small island that hosts the 12th-century Benedictine Monastery of St. Mary.
-Here you could enjoy lunch overlooking the lake at the island’s restaurant or return to the port for other lunch venue options.
+Your focus today is the spectacular Mljet National Park, which covers the entire northwestern region of Mljet, the southernmost of the larger Adriatic Islands.
+The ancient Greeks called it Melita, meaning “honey,” a nod to its enduring natural beauty.
+After a scenic ferry ride, disembark into an unspoiled paradise of turquoise waters, lush forests, and rugged limestone and dolomite ridges.
+Enjoy opportunities to swim in the sea, kayak along the island’s shores, or hike around two saltwater lakes.
+You may also choose to take a small boat across Veliko Jezero, Mljet’s large inland lake, to visit the 12th-century Benedictine Monastery of St. Mary.
+Lunch is available at the island restaurant or back at the port, depending on your preference.

 Dinner tonight is on your own back in Korčula Town.